-Peru was listed on the Watch List in the 2012 Special 301 Report.
+Peru was listed on the Watch List in the 2013 Special 301 Report.
 Pirated and counterfeit goods remain widely available in Peru.
-Inadequate resources for law enforcement and the need for improvements at Peru's border and in its judicial system are evident.
-Piracy over the Internet is a growing problem, especially with respect to music.
-There has been improvement in removing pirated and unlicensed software from government computers, but the problem persists.
-A further concern is the lack of deterrent penalties in criminal intellectual property rights (IPR) cases and against businesses found to have engaged in infringing activity.
-In addition, Peru needs to clarify its system for protecting against the unfair commercial use, as well as unauthorized disclosure, of undisclosed test or other data generated to obtain marketing approval of agricultural chemical products.
-In accordance with provisions of the PTPA, Peru must also clarify its protections for biotechnologically-derived pharmaceutical products.

-In order to address IPR-related trade barriers, the United States is engaging in discussions with Peru, facilitating training for Peruvian prosecutors on IPR issues, and organizing programs highlighting the benefits to Peru and its citizens.
+Inadequate resources for law enforcement, lack of coordination among enforcement agencies, and the need for improvements at Peru's border and in its judicial system remain.
+Piracy over the Internet continues to be a growing problem, especially with respect to music, software, and video content (movies and television programs).
+There has been improvement in removing pirated and unlicensed software from government computers, but in accordance with provisions of the PTPA, Peru needs to take further steps.
+There is a lack of clarity regarding Peru's protections for biotechnologically-derived pharmaceutical products.
+The United States looks forward to continuing to work with Peru to address these and other issues, including through the TPP negotiations, as well as facilitating training for Peruvian prosecutors on IPR issues, and organizing programs highlighting the benefits of IPR to Peru and its citizens.